Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Custom Content Type: improve the performance of the Testimonial CPT.
 - Dashboard: improve the performance of the query used to display Anti-spam stats.
 - Embeds: add allow-popups permission to Google Calendar embed so that links internal to the iFrame will open.
+- Publicize: ensure the custom excerpt is used when sharing to Facebook.
 - Publicize: improve refreshing connections list.
-- Publicize: ensure the custom excerpt is used when sharing to Facebook.
+- Related Posts: avoid errors if main div is not in the DOM.
 - Search: ensure Safari input clear button is hidden.
+- Search: ensure translations are available for lazy-loaded payloads.
 - Search: fix dashboard buttons too big on Safari.
 - Sharing: fix the icon position in icon-only button style.
 - Shortcodes: remove Hulu from available embeds.